top of page

 Yes - as long as our clinic (Breathe Physio and Pilates) is listed on the plan.

 If you have a referral from the GP (known as a Team Care Plan or a Chronic Disease Management Plan), you can use it to partially cover the cost of your appointment.
 Your Doctor can give you up to 5 sessions of physiotherapy in a calendar year under the Team Care Plan or Chronic Disease Management Plan.
-For physiotherapists other than Winnie, we provide a discount for these sessions under the plan.
-We charge $82, the Medicare rebate is $58 (as at 1 July 2023), so you will incur a small out of pocket fee of $24 for each appointment, which is 30 minutes in duration.
-For Winnie, we do not have this discount arrangement and you will have an out of pocket fee which is equal to our usual fee minus the Medicare rebate.
-For example, Winnie's initial appointment is $150, if Medicare rebate is $58, you will have an out of pocket cost of $92.
+You will have an out of pocket fee which is equal to our usual fee minus the Medicare rebate.
+For example, our initial appointment is $173.
+If the Medicare rebate is $60.35 (current as at 1 July 2024), you will have an out of pocket cost of $112.65.

 6. I'm a DVA white card or gold card holder, can I see you?

-Yes - you just need a referral from your GP.
-Once you have that, there's no gap payment.
+Yes - you need a referral from your GP.
 For white card holders, the injury we're treating needs to be the same as your accepted condition.

 7. I'm a Workcover client, or I've been in a car accident and claiming compulsory third party insurance, can I see you?

 Yes you can.
 For Workcover, you'll need to see a GP first to obtain a Work Capacity Certificate.
-Your claim must first be accepted by Workcover (we can look this up for you if you give us a few personal details).
-If your claim is pending, you must first pay for your treatment.
+Your claim must first be accepted by Workcover (we can look this up for you).
+If your claim is pending, you need to pay for your treatment under our usual fees.
 Once the claim is accepted by Workcover, we don't charge a gap.

 For compulsory third party insurance (CTP), you can see us straight away, but until you have a claim number from the CTP insurer, you'll need to pay for the treatment yourself.
-We'll send you an invoice of course, so you can later try to claim it from the insurer.
-Once the claim number is obtained, we'll do the rest, and you won't need to pay anything.
+We'll send you an invoice, so you can later try to claim it from the insurer.
+Once the claim number is obtained, the insurer will usually get in touch with us to approve further treatment.

-8. What can I expect during your studio pilates classes?
+8. What can I expect during your pilates classes?

-Thanks for choosing us for pilates!
-We run small classes with 6 pax maximum per class.
+We run small classes with up to 6 people per class.
+We also conduct private 1 on 1 sessions.
 Have a read of this blog post to find out more.

 9. What are your fees?

-Physiotherapy fees vary depending on the level of experience, service provided and time spent.
-Physiotherapy fees in Brisbane range from $100 to $170 for a 45 minute initial appointment; $75 to $140 for 30 minute follow-up appointments.
+Physiotherapy fees vary depending on the physiotherapist's level of experience, service provided and time spent.
+Physiotherapy fees in Brisbane range from $75 to $180 for 30 minute appointments.
 Please note we do not bulk bill.

 10. What if I can't make it to my appointment (our Cancellation Policy)?

 We all know time is the most valuable thing in our day.
 We take the utmost pride in providing high-quality services to our clients and devote time to prepare for your appointment.
-Therefore, we appreciate as much notice as possible when making changes to your appointment date and time.
+Therefore, we ask that you also respect our time, and we appreciate as much notice as possible when making changes to your appointment date and time.

 If you are unable to attend an appointment we require at least 24 hours notice.
 If your appointment is on a Monday, please cancel by midday on the previous Saturday, as we do not open on Sundays.
 Late cancellations will incur the full fee of your appointment, unless we can fill the spot.
 We would try our best to fill your appointment slot, but if we can't then the full fee will be charged.